Putin pulls back from last remaining nuclear arms control pact with the US - KTVZ

 While Russia is not withdrawing from the pact completely, it appears to be formalizing its current position.
 For months, US officials have been frustrated over Russia’s lack of co-operation with the agreement.

+Blinken said President Joe Biden’s administration remains ready to talk about the nuclear arms treaty “at any time with Russia, irrespective of anything else going on in the world.”

+“We’ll be watching carefully to see what Russia actually does, we’ll of course make sure that in any event that we are posturing appropriately for the security of our own country and that of our allies,” said Blinken.
+“I think it matters that we continue to act responsibly in this area … it’s also something the rest of the world expect of us.”

-According to US officials, Russia has continually refused to allow inspections of its nuclear facilities.
+According to US officials, Russia had already refused on numerous occasions to allow inspections of its nuclear facilities.
 “Russia is not complying with its obligation under the New START Treaty to facilitate inspection activities on its territory,” a US State Department spokesperson said in January.

 “Russia’s refusal to facilitate inspection activities prevents the United States from exercising important rights under the treaty and threatens the viability of US-Russian nuclear arms control,” the spokesperson said.